My first encounter with management was when I was 16. It was my first encounter with Big Bad Pete and it is why I got in to management.

 He made grown adults cry and he didn’t seem to care.

-A customer complained to him about the state of the store, so he threw a case of wine at them.
+A customer once complained, so he threw a case of wine at them.

 Poor old Terry, the freezer manager, in a moment of panic and fear as Pete approached, shut himself in the upright freezers with the frozen vegetables.
 He couldn’t get out.
 It was 4 hours until some found him.
-We had to wheel him to the bakery department to defrost him by the ovens.
+We had to defrost him by the bread ovens.

 The problem was it didn’t work.
 His staff hated him.
 His financial numbers were dwindling.
 He shouted at customers.
 Good people left.